tesoph/MS1_Portfolio/README.md

   * Copyright info

 * [Gallery page](https://tesoph.github.io/MS1_Portfolio/index.html)
-  * A gallery of thumbnail images which can individually be clicked to view a large version of the image in a fancybox window.
+  * A gallery of thumbnail images which can individually be clicked to view a large version of the image in a full-screen fancybox window.
+Within the fancybox window the user can navigate through all the images in the gallery.
   * On mobile devices this gallery is horizontally scrolling.
 This design was chosen as side-scrolling is intuitive to mobile users.
+At the begining of the gallery the second image is partially shown to visually indicate the presence of horizontally scrolling content.
 At the end of the gallery there is blank space left to visually indicate the end of the gallery.
-  * On viewports wider than 576px the gallery displays as a grid of images.
+  * On viewports wider than 576px the gallery displays as a grid of thumbnail images.
+This grid is 4 columns wide on large devices and up, 3 columns wide on medium devices, and 2 columns wide on small devices.

 * [About page](https://tesoph.github.io/MS1_Portfolio/about.html)
   *  Presents information about the artist's work and background.